hwangsuyun/Algorithm/README.md

 # Algorithm
-# It is Algorithm of sevral site.
+# It is algorithm of sevral site.